sigurdroemer/rough_heston/README.md

 See the file 'get_started.m' to get started using the code yourself.
 In the folder 'validation_and_test_scripts' you will find further scripts validiting the code and experimenting with various settings.

-Remark: The code was developed using Matlab 2019a and may not necessarily work on older versions.
+Remark: The code was developed using Matlab 2019a and may not necessarily work in older versions.

 ## Illustration